 - BA, Psychology, Western Washington University

-Dr. Leymon received his Ph.D. in 2010 from the University of Oregon.
+Dr. Leymon received his Ph.D. from the University of Oregon and his published work appears under the name Mark Harmon.
 Dr. Leymon is a quantitative research methodologist and justice policy researcher.
-He came to Portland State University after spending two years working in a similar position at Illinois State University.
-His current research focuses on the effects of sentencing reforms on a number of fronts, most notably the consistent and pervasive racial and ethnic disparities in imprisonment.
-These disparities have permeated the U.S. criminal justice system and left a devastating and lasting imprint on generations of people of color.
+His research focuses on the effects of sentencing reforms on a number of fronts, most notably the consistent and pervasive racial and ethnic disparities in imprisonment.
 He has studied the connection between politics, the economy, and criminal justice policy and the impacts on people of color.
-He has spent the last ten years studying what was driving policy changes and why they have disproportionately affected people of color.
-He has recently begun to move his sentencing research in a slightly different direction by adding a spatial component to it.
+He larger program of research focuses on studying the factors driving public policy changes and explaining their disproportionate impact on people of color.

-Dr. Leymon also works to develop more robust statistical models and has co-authored a paper on panel analysis.
-He continues to work on developing statistical methods that provide the most reliable and valid results; results that can be used to demonstrate what is actually happening in the criminal justice system in an attempt to better inform our arguments and make sound recommendations for change.Curriculum Vita (pdf)
+Dr. Leymon also works to develop more robust statistical models, including improved methodologies for conducting panel analysis.
+His continuing interest is on developing statistical methods that provide more reliable and valid results.
+Utlimately, the goal of Dr. Leymon's methodological research is produce improved tools for measuring the processes and impact of the criminal justice system, in order to better inform policymaking and recommendations for change.Curriculum Vita (pdf)